1972 Nobel Prize in Literature: Prize decision

 Heinrich Böll had been considered for the prize by the Nobel committee since the first time he was nominated in 1960.
-The publication of Gruppenbild mit Dame in 1971, a year when Böll was not nominated for the prize, is believed to have strengthened his candidacy, and in 1972 the Nobel committee proposed that Böll should be awarded the prize.
-The other final candidates were Günter Grass, Eugenio Montale and Patrick White.
-A shared prize between Böll and Grass was proposed but rejected by the committee.
+The publication of Gruppenbild mit Dame in 1971, a year when Böll was not nominated for the prize, strengthened his candidacy, and in 1972 the Nobel committee proposed that Böll should be awarded the prize.
+A shared prize between Böll and Günter Grass was proposed by the committee.
+The other final candidates were the Italian poet Eugenio Montale and Australian novelist Patrick White.